 - 2. Any discharger authorized by this permit may request to be excluded from the coverage of this permit by applying for an individual permit.
 In such cases, the permittee shall submit an individual application in accordance with the requirements of 40 CFR 122.26(c)(1)(ii), with reasons supporting the request, to the Agency at the address indicated in Part II.D (Where to Submit) of this permit.
 The request may be granted by issuance of any individual permit or an alternative general permit if the reasons cited by the permittee are adequate to support the request. - 3.
 When an individual NPDES permit is issued to a discharger otherwise subject to this permit, or the discharger is authorized to discharge under an alternative NPDES general permit, the applicability of this permit to the individual NPDES permittee is automatically terminated on the effective date of the individual permit or the date of authorization of coverage under the alternative general permit, whichever the case may be.
-When an individual NPDES permit is denied to a discharger otherwise subject to this permit or the discharger is denied for coverage under an alternative NPDES general permit, the applicability of this permit to the individual NPDES permit is denied to a discharger otherwise subject to this permit or the discharger is denied for coverage under an alternative NPDES general permit, the applicability of this permit to the individual NPDES permittee remains in effect, unless otherwise specified by the Agency. - O. State/Environmental Laws.
+When an individual NPDES permit is denied to a discharger otherwise subject to this permit, or the discharger is denied for coverage under an alternative NPDES general permit, the applicability of this permit to the individual NPDES permittee remains in effect, unless otherwise specified by the Agency. - O. State/Environmental Laws.
 No condition of this permit shall release the permittee from any responsibility or requirements under other environmental statutes or regulations. - P. Proper Operation and Maintenance.
-The permittee shall at all times properly operate and maintain all construction activities and systems of treatment and control (and related appurtenances) which are installed or used by the permittee to achieve compliance with the conditions of this permit and with the requirements of storm water pollution prevention plans.
+The permittee shall at all times properly operate and maintain all facilities and systems of treatment and control (and related appurtenances) which are installed or used by the permittee to achieve compliance with the conditions of this permit and with the requirements of storm water pollution prevention plans.
 Proper operation and maintenance also includes adequate laboratory controls and appropriate quality assurance procedures.
 Proper operation and maintenance requires the operation of backup or auxiliary facilities or similar systems, installed by a permittee only when necessary to achieve compliance with the conditions of the permit. - Q. Inspection and Entry.
-The permittee shall allow the IEPA, or an authorized representative upon presentation of credentials and other documents as may be required by law, to:

-- 1. Enter upon the permittee's premises where a regulated construction activity is located or conducted, or where records must be kept under the conditions of this permit; - 2.
+The permittee shall allow the IEPA, or an authorized representative upon presentation of credentials and other documents as may be required by law, to: - 1.
+Enter upon the permittee's premises where a regulated facility or activity is located or conducted, or where records must be kept under the conditions of this permit; - 2.
 Have access to and copy at reasonable times, any records that must be kept under the conditions of this permit; - 3.
 Inspect at reasonable times any facilities, equipment (including monitoring and control equipment), practices, or operations regulated or required under this permit; and - 4.
 Sample or monitor at reasonable times, for the purposes of assuring permit compliance or as otherwise authorized by the Clean Water Act, any substances or parameters at any location. - R. Permit Actions.
 This permit may be modified, revoked and reissued, or terminated for cause.
-The filing of a request by the permittee for a permit modification, revocation and reissuance, or termination, or a notification of planned changes or anticipated noncompliance does not stay any permit condition. - S. Bypasses and Upsets.
-The provisions of 40 CFR Section 122.41(m) & (n) are applicable and are hereby incorporated by reference.
+The filing of a request by the permittee for a permit modification, revocation and reissuance, or termination, or a notification of planned changes or anticipated noncompliance does not stay any permit condition.